Dog Obesity:

 apple slices work really well.

-- Do not give in to those pleading guilt-provoking
+- Avoid high-calorie treats.
+Do not give in to those pleading guilt-provoking

 doggy looks when they're begging for food.
 Just remember that saying no

 can add years and a better quality of life to your dog.
-Giving high
+Giving high-calorie treats defeats the purpose of putting your dog on a low-calorie

 diet.

-- Make sure everyone in the family complies with your dog's diet plan.
+- Have a plan.
+Make sure everyone in the family complies with your dog's diet plan.
 Are your spouse and kids sneaking treats to your dog?

 just a reduction in the amount of your dog's usual food may be enough to